Guykahn/PV-System-Simulator/README.md

 ## Features

 - Interactive GUI with Tkinter
-- Simulates solar irradiance and power for a given date/location
-- Supports both single values and ranges for tilt (β) and azimuth (γ) angles
+- Simulates solar irradiance and power for a given date, location, tilt (β) and azimuth (γ) angles
-- Compares simulated data with measured Excel data
+- Compare simulated results with real-world PV system data imported from an Excel file.
 - Computes total energy over a date range
-- Visualizes irradiance and power curves
-- Includes clipping thresholds, loss factors, and energy integration
+- Generates visual output of power graphs based on the selected simulation or comparison.
+- Allows customization of efficiency and system loss parameters based on user input.

 ## How to Use

-1. Insert in the GUI the parameters of your PV system (latitude, longitude, tilt, azimuth, date, etc.)
+1. Enter your PV system parameters in the GUI, including latitude, longitude, tilt angle (β), azimuth angle (γ), date, and other configuration settings.
-2. Choose the relevant comparison or simulation type you want output graphs for (e.g., simulate power, compare with Excel data, or calculate total energy)
+2. Select the type of simulation or comparison you want to perform, such as power output simulation, Excel data comparison, or total energy calculation, to generate the corresponding output graphs.
 3. Click the appropriate button in the GUI and the results will be shown as graphs or message popups

 ## Getting Started